ax-va/Learning-Rust-Klabnik-Nichols-2023/11--automated-tests/README.md

 #### No Integration Tests for Binary Crates

-If our project is a binary crate that only contains a `src/main.rs` file and doesn't have a `src/lib.rs file`, we cannot create integration tests in the `tests` directory and bring functions defined in the `src/main.rs` file into scope with a `use` statement.
+If our project is a binary crate that only contains a `src/main.rs` file and doesn't have a `src/lib.rs` file, we cannot create integration tests in the `tests` directory and bring functions defined in the `src/main.rs` file into scope with a `use` statement.